Michigan Open Meetings Act: Understanding closed sessions

 Minutes of closed sessions are kept by the clerk for at least one year and one day following the regular meeting at which the closed session was approved, and longer if it is the subject of current litigation.
 These notes are not available to the public.
 Individuals requesting closed sessions may not later request that the closed session minutes be made available to the public.

 The spirit of the Open Meetings Act is to make government open and accessible to the people.
-People have the right to attend a meeting of any public body unless the meeting falls under one of the ten statutory exceptions.
+People have the right to attend a meeting of any public body unless the meeting falls under one of the eleven statutory exceptions.